Kale Kayihura: Early life

 Kale Kayihura was born in Kisoro District, Western Uganda, on 26 December 1955.
 He is the son of Johnson Komuluyange Kalekezi, one of the Ugandans who fought for the African Great Lakes nation's independence, which occurred on 9 October 1962.
 His father died in an aeroplane crash in Kiev, Ukraine on 17 August 1960, when Kayihura was only four years old.
 His mother is Catherine Mukarwamo, first-born child of Nyamihana, a former chief of Nyakabande village.
 Nyamihana was also the father of Justice Joseph Mulenga Nyamihana, who served as president of the East African Court of Justice and died on 29 August 2012.

 Formal education

-He went to Gasiza Primary School in Kisoro District, then transferred to Buhinga Primary School in Kabarole District.
+He went to Gasiza Primary School in Kisoro District, transferred to Buhinga Primary School in Kabarole District.
 He studied at Mutolere Secondary School, at Mutolere, in Kisoro District, up to Senior Four, under the care of his maternal grandmother, the late Sofia Nyamihana.
 His brilliance in school caught the attention of his paternal uncle, the late Frank Gasasira, an accomplished civil servant at the time, who took over the responsibility of his education.
 In 1974, Kayihura was enrolled in St. Mary's College Kisubi for his Advanced Level education.
 He studied Drama, History, English Literature and Economics.
 He did well and was admitted to Makerere University for the Bachelor of Laws (LLB) degree.
 He graduated in 1978 and proceeded to the London School of Economics from which he graduated with the degree of Master of Laws (LLM), in 1982, at age 26.